Freezing Winter Temperatures Heighten Risk of Silent Killer Carbon Monoxide

 It’s pint-sized.
 The safety that fits in the palm of your hand.

-The First Alert Onelink GLOCO Wi-Fi Environment Monitor offers easy setup and a simple way to track the temperature, humidity, and carbon monoxide levels in a room.
+The First Alert Onelink GLOCO Wi-Fi Environment Monitor offers an easy setup and a simple way to track the temperature, humidity, and carbon monoxide levels in a room.

 I think it looks like a miniature Storm Trooper Helmet.